binfalc/bioinformaticsSolvingProblemsPy/README.md

 Given: A DNA string s of length at most 1000 nt.

 Return: Four integers (separated by spaces) counting the respective number of times that the symbols 'A', 'C', 'G', and 'T' occur in s.

+2. Transcribing DNA into RNA

+Problem

+An RNA string is a string formed from the alphabet containing 'A', 'C', 'G', and 'U'.

+Given a DNA string t corresponding to a coding strand, its transcribed RNA string u is formed by replacing all occurrences of 'T' in t with 'U' in u.

+Given: A DNA string t having length at most 1000 nt.

+Return: The transcribed RNA string of t
+.